Prevention and Management of Teenage Pregnancy

 Teenage pregnancy constitutes a significant public health issue worldwide because it is associated with higher medical risks for both the mother and child.
 It also has serious socio-economic implications.
 Effective prevention and management strategies require a multi-faceted approach including education, empowerment, healthcare services, community involvement, and policy support.

-South Africa’s rising teenage pregnancy rate following the 2019 coronavirus pandemic is a cause of concern and could undermine women human rights defenders (WHRDs)’s initiatives on women and girl development/empowerment.
-On 1st July 2022, the country woke up to a shocking revelation: ‘Girls aged between 10 and 19 have recorded 90,000 pregnancies between April 2021 and March 2022’2.
-The surge in teenage pregnancies poses a many-sided challenge, undermining the progress made in education, health, and socio-economic development.
+The surge in teenage pregnancies in South Africa poses a many-sided challenge, undermining the progress made in education, health, and socio-economic development.
 This problem not only threatens the well-being and prospects of young girls but also strains resources within communities and healthcare systems.
 Urgent and wide-ranging advocacy measures are required to address the root causes, provide support, and implement preventive strategies to safeguard the rights and prospects of South Africa’s adolescent population.

 The management of teenage pregnancy is also a challenge.
 South Africa’s 2021 policy on the prevention and management of pregnancy in schools is a laudable initiative.
 The policy ensures that a girl’s right to education is not disrupted or ended by pregnancy or the birth of her child.
 However, one essential consideration the instrument is not explicit about post-care delivery.
 Evidence suggests that young mothers in South Africa require improved access to affordable childcare options to continue their education